MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 ####PLC
 Add something about the ipodia lecture : product life cycle, early stage, setting the standard and refer to that looking to high tech industries is justified here.

+*Ok so if I understand well, you re-zrote this part... -Marie*

 ###Supply chain